bitcontrol/FieldBus19/lib/ctrl/STM32CubeIDE/STM32F401/Src/README.md

 # Source Files for FB19 Controller

 FB19CtrlCfg.c is used to define what system on chip modules the Controller library is using and how long its message queues are.
+Adjust it to the requirements of your application.